akirakianna/project-2/README.md

 ## Victories

-- The API we chose updates the main artists we features every day so you can see new artists each day.
-- From a past solo project I was able to figure out a way to write the functionality so you can also hide similar artists once they have been displayed.
+- From a past solo project, I was able to figure out how to write the functionality so you can 'hide' the similar artists card on a second click.
+[See above]
+- Teamwork
+ - this was my first paired project and it was a great experience.
+We were able to easily combine our ideas and plan out how we wanted to go about our build.
+We spent the initial stages of the project pair programming (using the driver navigator relationship) to get the intial setup / MVP outline coded, before moving on to working on separate areas.
+- Styling
-- Styling - we had a lot of fun with the colour scheme and making our application's UI visually appealing.
+ - As we were working within the same SCSS file, we had to have excellent communication to avoid conflicts.
+We had a lot of fun with the colour scheme and making our application's UI visually appealing. -

 ## Bugs
 - Animation bugs, the fade in scroll animation on feature pages shudders at points.